 If you’re organising an event - large or small - and looking for new ways to engage and collaborate with your customers or audience, please get in touch with me.

 I had the pleasure to be asked to work on several product and packaging concepts for the Tesco finest* range.

 Commissioned by P&W London, I created the hand lettering for three dipping oils and rapeseed oil.
 I was also asked to work on the packaging for the cake range.
 Concepts were also created for presentation for Chocolates, Water Bottles and Vinaigrettes too.

-The brief provided required typography and design which looked hand rendered, just as though it had been created by someone developing their own infusions at home and writing on the labels as a home cook would do.
+The brief required the development of hand rendered lettering, as though it had been created by someone developing and labelling their own home infusions.

 This huge project with foreign language publisher Berlitz required over 50 illustrations to be created and formatted in under 4 weeks.